azazellochg/pytemscript/docs/acquisition.rst

 .. warning:: If you need to change the camera, after doing so in the Microscope interface, you have to reconnect the microscope client since the COM interface needs to be reinitialised.

-Standard scripting is also used by all STEM detectors.
 For Gatan K2/K3 cameras (if they are embedded by TFS), standard scripting can only return unaligned average image, there are no options to acquire movies or change the mode (linear/counting).
 You can only modify binning or exposure time.

 TecnaiCCD plugin